-There are separate majors for native speakers of Mandarin and other Chinese dialects.
+The Chinese Translation and Interpreting major caters to native-level Chinese speakers.
 Build international awareness and boost your employability by studying Chinese alongside courses in business, education, tourism, engineering, information technology or politics.

 Chinese Translation and Interpreting

 The Chinese-speaking population is currently the largest in the world.
 Alongside this, the global economic and political role of China is becoming increasingly important and people with Chinese/English translation skills are in demand.